ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

   parameter-state-invalid-choice                               Parameters           Error                  Argument ``state`` includes ``get``, ``list`` or ``info`` as a choice.
-Functionality should be in an ``_info`` or (if further conditions apply) ``_facts`` module. python-syntax-error                                          Syntax               Error                  Python ``SyntaxError`` while parsing module return-syntax-error                                          Documentation        Error                  ``RETURN`` is not valid YAML, ``RETURN`` fragments missing  or invalid subdirectory-missing-init                                    Naming               Error                  Ansible module subdirectories must contain an ``__init__.py`` try-except-missing-has                                       Imports              Warning                Try/Except ``HAS_`` expression missing undocumented-parameter                                       Documentation        Error                  Argument is listed in the argument_spec, but not documented in the module
+Functionality should be in an ``_info`` or (if further conditions apply) ``_facts`` module. python-syntax-error                                          Syntax               Error                  Python ``SyntaxError`` while parsing module return-syntax-error                                          Documentation        Error                  ``RETURN`` is not valid YAML, ``RETURN`` fragments missing  or invalid return-invalid-version-added                                 Documentation        Error                  ``version_added`` for return value is not a valid version number subdirectory-missing-init                                    Naming               Error                  Ansible module subdirectories must contain an ``__init__.py`` try-except-missing-has                                       Imports              Warning                Try/Except ``HAS_`` expression missing undocumented-parameter                                       Documentation        Error                  Argument is listed in the argument_spec, but not documented in the module